IssacCohen/IssacCohen/README.md

 - 👋 Hi, I’m @IssacCohen
 - 👀 I’m interested in Hunting
-- 🌱 I’m currently in it learning
+- 🌱 I’m currently in IT learning
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me zeincohen@icloud.com

 <!---